 Advances made in gamma spectroscopy has launched a gateway into building and analysing complex decay schemes.
 The use of 2" x 2" LaBr3:Ce array in gamma spectroscopy has proven to be an effective method for direct measurement of excited nuclear states lifetimes.
-These arrays are effective in measuring sub-nanosecond lifetimes, using $\gamma$ - $\gamma$ coincidence, over a wide range of
+These arrays are effective in measuring sub-nanosecond lifetimes, using γ - γ coincidence, over a wide range of

 Figure 3.15: (a) The CFD of the incoming signal is split into two "branches" such that one branch is attenuated and the other is inverted and delayed.
-The CFD signal is the sum of two branches and the CFD output signal will appear at the zero crossing of the CFD signal.
+The CFD signal is the sum of two branches and the CFD output signal will appear at the zero crossing of the CFD signal. (b) The zero crossing point in which the output signal of the CFD is independent of the amplitude of the input signal and it is therefore not influenced by height of the input pulse, thereby reducing the walk.

-(b) The zero crossing point in which the output signal of the CFD is independent of the amplitude energies [96, 97, 98, 99, 100, 101, 102].
+energies [96, 97, 98, 99, 100, 101, 102].
 The coincidence time window used in this analysis is 500 ns.
 Since fast-timing is a direct measurement of the lifetime through electronic techniques, two signals are essential.
-The first may be designated by a $\gamma$ -ray that populates an excited state, the other is designated by the $\gamma$ transition that depopulates the excited state and is the stop.
+The first may be designated by a γ -ray that populates an excited state, the other is designated by the γ transition that depopulates the excited state and is the stop.
 To optimize the fast-timing set-up of this work various number of test measurements, adjustments of electronics, with different modules were performed.